 I invite you to discover (or rediscover) … how the Word of God is “living and active” and that the Triune God does His work through the Word—in the Scriptures, incarnate in Jesus, and in, with and under the Sacraments.

-repent, receive, rejoice (and repeat).
+repent, receive, rejoice, respond (and repeat).

 I invite you to live ...
 The Receptive Life®.